How does table-tennis scoring work?

 The Umpire's Authority

-In official matches, an umpire ensures fair play and makes all judgment calls.
-Players must serve and play in ways that allow the umpire to clearly see whether rules are being followed.
-The umpire's decisions are final during the match.
+In official matches run by the ITTF (International Table Tennis Federation), an umpire makes all judgment calls.
+Players have to serve and play in ways that let the umpire actually see what's happening — turn your back during the serve and you'll get pulled up on it.
+The umpire's calls are final during the match.

 Professional Scoreboard Systems